Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Rapidity distribution of net-protons

 Based on previous investigation, one knows that $T_x$ in central rapidity region is larger than that in backward and forward rapidity regions.
 For collisions at GeV, we may assume generally that $T_x\approx0.2\sim0.4$ GeV in central rapidity region (with $y_x=y^{\rm Bwad}_{\max}$ or $y^{\rm Fwad}_{\min}$) and $T_x\approx0.05\sim0.15$ GeV in backward and forward rapidity regions (with $y_x=y^{\rm Bwad}_{\min}$ and $y^{\rm Fwad}_{\max}$ respectively).
 From central to backward and forward rapidity regions, $T_x$ is assumed to decrease linearly.

-Figures 1--3 present rapidity density ($dN/dy$) of net-protons produced in 0--5\% Pb-Pb collisions at center-of-mass energy per nucleon pair $\sqrt{s_{NN}}=17.2$ GeV, 0--10\% Au-Au collisions at $\sqrt{s_{NN}}=62.4$ GeV, and 0--5\% (0--10\%) Au-Au collisions at $\sqrt{s_{NN}}=200$ GeV, respectively.
-The closed symbols represent experimental data measured by the NA49 and BRAHMS Collaborations~\cite{39m,39n,39o,39p}, and the open symbols are reflections of the closed ones.
+Figures 1--3 present rapidity density ($dN/dy$) of net-protons produced in 0--5\% Pb-Pb collisions at $\sqrt{s_{NN}}=17.2$ GeV, 0--10\% Au-Au collisions at $\sqrt{s_{NN}}=62.4$ GeV, and 0--5\% (0--10\%) Au-Au collisions at $\sqrt{s_{NN}}=200$ GeV, respectively.
+The closed symbols represent experimental data measured by the NA49~\cite{39m} and BRAHMS Collaborations~\cite{39n,39o,39p}, and the open symbols are reflections of the closed ones.
 The solid curves are our results fitted by the multi-component distribution [Eq.~(\ref{eq.11})], while the dashed curves are our results fitted by the three-Gaussian distribution [Eq.~(\ref{eq.5})].

 It should be noted that in practical fitting, in order to avoid the excessive use of computers for normalizing too many $f(y,y_x,T_x)$, we only selected a limited number of $y_x$ and performed logarithmic Gaussian distribution fitting on the limited $y_x$ values and their weights, obtaining the corresponding widths and peak positions.